Dental Sedation Pills

 Other Types of Sedation

-Although pills are a great choice for mild and moderate sedation, sometimes, dentists can use other types of medication.
-It is especially the case if you have an urgent health problem needing emergency care.
-Since oral sedation might take longer to kick in, dentists can opt for different types of sedation.
-Besides, other considerations like your age and ability to change the levels of sedation will affect the choice of sedative.
-The other types to choose from are:
+Although pills are a great choice for mild and moderate sedation, sometimes dentists can use other types of medication.
+This is especially true if you have an urgent health problem requiring emergency care.
+Since oral sedation may take longer to take effect, dentists can opt for other types of sedation.

-1. Liquid oral sedation – is popular for pediatric dentistry.
+1. Liquid oral sedation is popular for pediatric dentistry.

 2. Intravenous sedation – entails administering the sedative medication through your veins directly into your bloodstream.
 It works faster than oral sedation.